 The historical society moved into the mansion house on June 18, 1970 with a 10-year lease with the hospital.
 Just one year into the lease and after over $30,000 in repairs and renovations, the hospital terminated the agreement and ordered the building be vacated in three months.
 For the next 27-years, the historical society would remain homeless, hosting its montly meetings in various churches and meeting halls around town.

 In 2004, the First Presbyterian Church of Dover was trying to decide the fate of the old doctor’s house, known as the “church house” at 55 W. Blackwell Street.
 Knowing the historical society had been actively seeking a museum, the church offered to site to the organization for a 25-year period provided the group pay for all expenses of operating the house and performed repairs and renovations bringing the house up to town standards.

-Today, the historical society meets at the museum house the third Tuesday of each month and offers the house for public view every Sunday between 1 and 4 pm.
+Today, the historical society meets at the museum house the third Wednesday of each month.
 Anyone wishing to become a member or wants further information can call the society at 973-361-3525.